truenas/middleware/docs/userguide/freenas_directoryservice.rst

 can import the account information and imported users can be authorized to access the CIFS shares on the FreeNAS® system.

 .. note:: if your network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure
-   :menuselection:`Directory Services --> NT4` instead.
+   :ref:`NT4` instead.

 Many changes and improvements have been made to Active Directory support within FreeNAS®.
 If you are not running FreeNAS® 9.3-RELEASE, it is strongly recommended that you upgrade before attempting Active Directory integration.

-**Before configuring the Active Directory service**, ensure name resolution is properly configured by :command:`ping`ing the domain name of the Active
-Directory domain controller from Shell on the FreeNAS® system.
-If the :command:`ping` fails, check the DNS server and default gateway settings in
-:menuselection:`Network --> Global Configuration` on the FreeNAS® system.
+**Before configuring the Active Directory service**, ensure name resolution is properly configured by :command:`ping` ing the domain name of the Active Directory domain controller from Shell on the FreeNAS® system.
+If the :command:`ping` fails, check the DNS server and default gateway settings in :menuselection:`Network --> Global Configuration` on the FreeNAS® system.

 Next, add a DNS record for the FreeNAS® system on the Windows server and verify that you can :command:`ping` the hostname of the FreeNAS® system from the